loggy01/interelate/README.md

       <li><code>overlap_result</code> reports a contingency table containing, for each reference, the number of intervals that do and don't overlap with at least one query interval.
 Additionally, this is simplified into an overlap rate for each reference.
       </li>

-      <li><code>global_testing_result</code> reports a χ² test result and association statistic derived from the whole contingency table.
+      <li><code>global_testing_result</code> reports a χ² test and association statistic derived from the whole contingency table.
 In instances when all references show complete overlap or no overlap, tests cannot be performed and this section will be reported as null.
       </li>

-      <li><code>pairwise_testing_result</code> reports χ² test results, adjusted p-values, and association statistics derived from reference pairs in the contingency table.
+      <li><code>pairwise_testing_result</code> reports χ² tests, adjusted p-values, and association statistics derived from reference pairs within the contingency table.
 In instances when the global χ² test gave an insignificant p-value, is reported as null, or pairwise testing is switched off, this section will be reported as null.
 Additionally, if both references in a pair show complete overlap or no overlap, results specific to that pair will be reported as null.
       </li>
     </ol>